tomas-fryza/vhdl-course/Labs/01-gates/README.md

-# Lab 1: Introduction to Git and VHDL
+# Lab 1: Introduction to Git and VHDLLL

 ![Logo](../../logolink_eng.jpg)